Developer-Nur/Express-ToDo-App-Server/README.md

 npm run dev
 ```

-## The server will start on: http://localhost:5000
+The server will start on: http://localhost:5000

+---

-### Authentication User Endpoints
+## Authentication User Endpoints

 - `Register: POST  /api/v1/auth/signup`
 - `Login: POST /api/v1/auth/signin`
 - `Protected Routes For all protected endpoints, an authorization header is required: Authorization: Bearer <your_token>`

+---

-### How to Use
+## How to Use

-- `Register a user`
+- Register a user
-- `Login to receive a JWT token.`
+- Login to receive a JWT token.
-- `Use the token in the Authorization header to access protected routes`.
+- Use the token in the Authorization header to access protected routes.
-- `Admin users can manage vehicles and all users.`
+- Admin users can manage vehicles and all users.
-- `Customer users can create and manage their own bookings.`
+- Customer users can create and manage their own bookings.

 ---